Arch-Noize/to-do-list/README.md

 ### Prerequisites

-- In order to run this project you need:
+In order to run this project you need:
+- Node.js and git on your local computer.

 Example command: